The Real Housewives of Potomac season 3: Cast and synopsis

-All six housewives featured during the second season returned as housewives, however, original housewife Charrisse Jackson-Jordan returned in a recurring capacity.
+All six housewives featured during the second season returned, however, original housewife Charrisse Jackson-Jordan returned in a recurring capacity.
 Candiace Dillard, a former Miss United States, joined the series as a full-time housewife.

 This season saw Karen deal with endless questions from the other ladies around her husband's company's tax issues detailed in the press.
 Her constant deflecting leads to tensions in her friendships with Gizelle and Ashley.
 Meanwhile, Gizelle deals with her relationship with Sherman and whether he's ready to commit long-term.

 Monique struggles with balancing home life and her ever growing commitments outside of her marriage, including starting up her new lifestyle website for moms.
 Following a car accident, rumours between the group spread about her drinking habits.
 This causes conflict between Monique and Robyn who feels the former is making unprovoked attacks.
 Robyn continues to work on her relationship with ex-husband Juan.

 Following a trial separation, Ashley and Michael move back in together as they try to rebuild their marriage.
 They face continuing problems as Ashley's mother and the financial help she receives from them, divides the couple.

 Newcomer Candiace is focused on planning her upcoming wedding, dealing with an overbearing mother whilst trying to form friendships with the other ladies.
 Whilst Karen takes her under wing, she struggles connecting with the others.